 Domestic Gross: $102,202

-Adapted from an E. B. White tale, this animated movie is about a swan named Louie who is mute, so his father gives him a trumpet.
-Louie goes to Boston and plays in jazz clubs to pay for the instrument.
-Meanwhile, his sweetheart, Serena, is set to marry another.
+Adapted from an E. B. White tale, this animated movie is about a mute swan named Louie.
+His father gives him a trumpet, which helps him find his voice.
 Jason Alexander, Reese Witherspoon and Seth Green are among the actors who lend their voices to the movie.

 Opening Weekend Gross: $54,942